sunlord2k/soaribox/README.md

 All files from /etc/soaribox/dump1090/dump1090_thml go to /var/www/html/dump1090 Config file for lighttpd goes from /etc/soaribox/dump1090/89.... to /etc/lighttpd/conf-enabled

-Probably some more stuff which I forgot but will be added to install.sh

 # Pathes & things to know:

-Logfiles: /etc/soaribox/soaribox.log

 Status of dump1090 can be obtained via systemctl dump1090